Doctor of Musical Arts (DMA) Handbook

 *Exam Authorization form required 2 weeks in advance*

 The Doctoral Oral Comprehensive Exam and the Doctoral Final Exam/Defense are University-level exams.
-The Graduate Studies Office is notified of the School-approved exam by the submission of the Exam Authorization PtD (Progress to Degree) form, found at Resources for Students, Faculty and Staff.
-This form must be completed by you, signed by your committee chair, and submitted to the Graduate Student Services Coordinator, 446 Murphy, no later than 2 weeks before your scheduled Oral Comprehensive Exam or your scheduled Doctoral Final Exam.
+The Graduate Studies Office is notified of the School-approved exam by the submission of the Exam Authorization PtD (Progress to Degree) form, found at music.ku.edu/resources/This form must be completed by you, signed by your committee chair, and submitted to the Director of Graduate Student Services, no later than 2 weeks before your scheduled Oral Comprehensive Exam or Doctoral Final Exam.
+The form is submitted before the Oral Comprehensive Exam to verify that you have completed the RSRS requirement, verify faculty committee eligibility, have completed the residency requirement, and that you have successfully passed all Written Qualifying Exams.
+The same form is used before the Doctoral Final Examination/Defense to submit the title of your final DMA Document or PhD Dissertation to KU Graduate Studies.

 Scheduling your Oral Comprehensive Examination and your Doctoral Final Examination